The Perfect Corned Beef and Cabbage Recipe

 • 3 Bay Leaves

-• 15 Small Potatoes Washed Or 1 24 oz Bag of Baby Potatoes
+• 1 24 oz Bag of Baby Potatoes, Washed

 Instructions

-• Sprinkle on the brown sugar and add the bay leaves.
+• Add the brown sugar and the bay leaves.

 • Cover and simmer over low heat for 4 to 5 hours or until the meat is tender and has an internal temperature of 160 F.

-• Wash the carrots and potatoes and pull off the outer leaves of the cabbage.
-Then cut the cabbage into quarters and the potatoes in half.
+• Right after I start simmering the corned beef, I rinse the carrots, wash the potatoes, and remove the outer leaves from the cabbage.
+Then remove the stem, cut the cabbage into quarters, and cut the potatoes in half.

-• Add the potatoes and carrots to the same pot when the meat reaches 160 degrees (approximately 4 – 5 hours) and cover and simmer for 30 minutes or until they soften.
+• Add the potatoes and carrots to the same pot, cover, and simmer for 20 – 30 minutes or until they just soften.

-• Then, add the cabbage wedges, cover and continue cooking for another 20 minutes until all the vegetables are tender but not mushy.
+• Then add the cabbage wedges, cover, and continue cooking for another 15 minutes, until all the vegetables are tender but not mushy.

-• Take the corned beef out of the pot and place it on a cutting board.
+• Remove the corned beef from the pot and place it on a cutting board.
 Slice it against the grain into thin slices.

 • Arrange the meat and vegetables on a serving platter or serve directly onto plates.